-"Traditional Neighborhood Design" (TND) mixes residential and local commercial uses with a network of sidewalks, trails, and bike paths that can reduce auto trips to as little as four trips per home per day.
-One possible option for Liberty Township is to consider the mixed use, pedestrian-scale traditional neighborhood design type of development at nodes along major routes such as Sawmill Parkway.
+Development that mixes residential and local commercial uses with a network of sidewalks, trails, and bike paths that can reduce auto trips.
+One possible option for Liberty Township is to consider the mixed use, pedestrian -scale traditional neighborhood design type of development at nodes along major routes such as Sawmill Parkway.
 These TNDs can help reduce overall trips.